kmkim95/kmkim95.github.io/_publications/2025-ChronoBias_EMNLP.md

 ---
-title: "ChronoBias: A Benchmark for Evaluating Temporal Group Bias in the Time-sensitive Knowledge of Large Language Models"
+title: "ChronoBias: A Benchmark for Evaluating Time-conditional Group Bias in the Time-sensitive Knowledge of Large Language Models"
 collection: publications
 permalink: /publication/2025-ChronoBias
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'